-ClearView considers that its Board currently possess the right level of skill and experience to guide and oversee the Company's performance over the short to medium term and will continue to review the skills matrix to address any gaps identified.
-As an industry disrupter without legacy issues, our strategy is focused on winning market share within profitable segments by delivering innovative products and a high level of service.
+ClearView considers that its Board currently possesses the right level of skill and experience to guide and oversee the Company's performance over the short to medium term and will continue to review the skills matrix to address any gaps identified.
+As an industry challenger without material legacy issues, our strategy is focused on winning market share within profitable niches by delivering competitive products and exceptional service.